pascallaliberte/sharpen.page/_posts/2020-09-25-audience-building-mindsets.md

 That shape is called _convexity_.

-**This mindset applied to audience building:** You spend a half-day a week publishing stuff for your audience.
+**This mindset applied to audience building:** You spend a half-day a week publishing [mini struggle-solvers][mini-struggle-solvers] for your audience.
 You don't get any benefits from what you publish for a while.
 Every time you publish, it's a cost.
 And then things start to pay-off through some random event.

+[mini-struggle-solvers]: {% post_url 2020-06-19-when-having-to-find-buyers-for-your-product %}

 ---